 The Committee shall provide a written, annual report to the Board and the Chief Executive on its work in support of the Annual Governance Statement, specifically commenting on the adequacy of the assurance framework, the extent to which risk management is comprehensively embedded throughout the organisation, the integration of governance arrangements and the appropriateness of self assessment activity against relevant standards.
 The report will also record the results of the committee's self assessment and evaluation.

-5 Reference to the Board's Committees/Groups incorporates its sub committees, joint committees and joint sub committees as well as other groups, such as Task and Finish Groups, where this is appropriate to the remit of this Audit and Assurance Committee
+5 Reference to the Board's Committees/Groups incorporates its sub committees, as well as other groups, such as Task and Finish Groups, where this is appropriate to the remit of this Audit Committee